 We define Health Plan Membership as the number of members enrolled in our HMO and PPO contracts (the "Alignment Health Plan") as of the end of a reporting period.
 We believe this is an important metric to assess growth of our underlying business, which is indicative of our ability to consistently offer a superior value proposition to seniors.
-This metric excludes third party payor members with respect to which we are at-risk for managing their healthcare expenditures, which represented 12,072 members and members as of December 31, 2019 and December 31, 2020, respectively.
+This metric excludes third party gover members with respect to which we are at-risk for managing their healthcare expenditures, which represented 12,072 members and 7,674 members as of December 31, 2019 and December 31, 2020, respectively.
+We expect our overall third party payor membership to decrease in 2021 due to the conclusion of one of our larger third party payor contracts, with such decrease being more than offset by an increase in Health Plan Members.